Dragon's Breath Cave

 Dragon's Breath Cave is a flooded karst cave located in the Otjozondjupa Region of Namibia on private land, not accessible to the general public.
 The cave was discovered by Roger Ellis during a caving expedition to the area in 1986.
-It is named for the warm moist air that rises from its entrance when barometric pressure drops, which condenses to form a mist suggestive of the breath of a dragon.
+It is named for the warm, moist air that rises from its entrance when barometric pressure drops, which condenses to form a mist suggestive of the breath of a dragon.

 The cave contains the world's largest known non-subglacial underground lake, with an area of almost 2 ha.
-The water surface of the lake is located around 60 m below the land surface at the cave mouth.
+The water surface of the lake is around 60 m below the land surface at the cave mouth.
 Its total depth is 205 m.
-Although it has been reported that the rare fish species, Clarias cavernicola, lives in the lake in the Dragon's Breath Cave, this is an error.
+Although it has been reported that the rare fish species Clarias cavernicola lives in the lake in the Dragon's Breath Cave, this is an error.
 It is only known from the nearby Aigamas Cave.